I’ve been participating in robotics events for years – first as a student/mentee and now as a teacher/mentor. I keep going back. Here’s why:

 These events remind me how exhilarating it can be to make things.
 Look at the excitement on the faces of these Robot Showdown competitors.
 There’s nothing else like it!

-(Curiosity Club is a series where Bresslergroupers go exploring and ask questions.
+(This post is part of Curiosity Club, a series where Bresslergroupers go exploring and ask questions.
 Do you think Albert Einstein, who claimed, “I have no special talents.
 I am only passionately curious,” would’ve liked robot sumo-wrestling?)

 (First Robotics Photo Credit: Adriana M. Groisman; Hacktory Robot Universe Showdown photos courtesy of Ventureforth)